An Intimate Account of The Odd, Spiritual Journey

 Although I know it is futile to “struggle against God’s divine wind,” at the persistent urging of all the worldly voices in my life, including feeling the emasculation of joblessness, I halfheartedly continued to apply, now and then, for available high-tech jobs.
 But I could feel that, without God’s continued, supernatural support, I hadn’t the strength or heart to keep on fighting against the ever-growing hardness of the demanding, high-tech marketplace.
 Even with the assistance of two employment specialists, I’ve still not been invited to a single interview.

-As of today my fatigue persists and I don’t know what to do about it.
+As of this writing, my fatigue persists, and I don’t know what to do about it.
 Nothing seems to make a difference.
-Often in my dreams I wander around looking for a place to sleep.
+Often, in my dreams I wander around looking for a place to sleep.
 (I’m longing for sleep in my sleep.
 How odd is that?)
 So if we light our mental candle at both ends and completely burn it up, are we not ever given another one?

 Interestingly, around the same time that my career came to a halt, the first stray cat came into my life…